Vaginal birth: your options

 - any procedures you’d like to avoid

-- the person who’ll cut the cord.
+- the person you want to cut the cord.

 But keep in mind that your baby’s plan might be different from yours.
 Also, what you need and want might change on the day, so think of the birth plan as a guide and stay flexible.

 Before labour, it’s a good idea to share your birth plan with the midwife or doctor who’ll be looking after you.
 This will help them understand your preferences and work with you to achieve them.
+You can also ask to have your plan added to your medical records.

-Being calm during labour can help increase the oxytocin in your blood.
+Being calm during labour can increase the oxytocin in your blood.
 Oxytocin makes your uterus contract, so higher levels of oxytocin can mean better contractions during labour and a shorter labour.
 Staying calm can also decrease the adrenaline in your blood – adrenaline stops oxytocin from working.

 Possible disadvantages of vaginal birth